Also called acne inversa

 What is hidradenitis suppurativa?

 Hidradenitis suppurativa (HS) is a disease that usually begins as pimple-like bumps on the skin.
-The pimple-like bumps develop in places that everyday pimples do not appear.
+The pimple-like bumps tend to develop in places that everyday pimples do not appear.
 HS is most common on the underarms and groin.
-HS does not form on the face or back.

 Some people say that their HS looks like one of these skin conditions: